Requesting repairs after a home inspection: What to request (and what’s reasonable)

 State regulations and laws

 Some states have specific, nonnegotiable laws when it comes to home repairs.
 For example, some states require the seller to repair problems that pose health or safety risks, like mold, severe water damage, or building code violations.
-California requires that all water heaters be supported and strapped to prevent movement during an earthquake.
 Consult with your real estate agent about the rules in your specific state.

 Tips for making repair requests

-- Communicate the request clearly.
-Work through your real estate agent, who will likely have experience handling post-inspection requests.
+- Communicate clearly – Work through your real estate agent, who will have experience handling post-inspection requests and knows how to frame them effectively.

-- Attend the final walk-through.
-Just before your closing day, you’ll have the final walk-through of the home.
-This is the time to confirm that any requested repairs have been completed.
+- Attend the final walk-through – Just before closing, you’ll have a chance to confirm that any agreed-upon repairs have actually been completed.

-- Walk away if you need to.
-If the home inspection revealed serious issues with the home, and you and the seller can’t agree on a solution, you can back out of the deal.
+- Walk away if you need to – If serious issues surface and you and the seller can’t reach an agreement, your inspection contingency gives you an out.

 Related resources